-WORLD OIL PRICES (June 5-9, 2017 trading days)
+WORLD OIL PRICES (December 25-29, 2023, trading days)

-FOREX: The Philippine peso appreciated against the US dollar by P0.28 to P49.49/$, fromP49.77 in previous week.
+FOREX: The week-on-week average of Philippine peso appreciated versus the US dollar by P0.18 to P55.55 from P55.72 in previous week.

 Other recommended reference sites: